 “The Great Teacher Chia-hsiang wrote the ten-volume Hokke Genron, and that would under ordinary circumstances have condemned him to fall into the hell of incessent suffering.
 But he set aside his own manner of reading the Lotus Sutra and served the Great Teacher Tientai, and thus was able to escape the pains of hell.”
 (Akimoto Gosho)

 Is interfaith, Nichiren’s manner of reading the Sutra?
 Can anyone say so and back up their point of view?
-In the Opening of the Eyes he takes to task Confucianism, Brahmanism, Taoism, and each and every provisional Buddhist teaching.
+In the Opening of the Eyes, he takes to task Confucianism, Brahmanism, Taoism, and each and every provisional Buddhist teaching.
 Were he aware of Christianity and Islam would he not take them to task?
 Would he join them in prayers [or friendly discussions], even for the sake of peace?
 Never.
-He never did nor would he ever and neither will we [unlike the SGI who is so steeped in slander that they can neither distinguish black from white].
+He never did nor would he ever and neither will we [unlike the SGI and the Nichiren Shu who is so steeped in slander that they can neither distinguish black from white].

-Today all the members and priests of all the so-called Nichiren sects, have a different manner than Nichiren Daishonin in the way they read the Lotus Sutra.
+Today all the members and priests of all the so-called Nichiren sects, have a different manner than Nichiren Daishonin [in the way they read the Lotus Sutra].
 Their mistaken doctrines and practices are proof that they have their own manner of reading the Sutra.
-The SGI is so worried about being liked and accepted that they have abandoned the Lotus Sutra and the Supreme Votary.
+The SGI and others are so worried about being liked and accepted that they have abandoned the Lotus Sutra and the Supreme Votary.
 Ikeda is so preoccupied with receiving awards and honors he will compromise with the devil.
 It is ten thousand, one hundred thousand, one million times better to be hated as Nichiren Daishonin and speak the truth to slanderers than be loved like Ryuei of the Nichire Shu and Daisaku Ikeda:

 He explains why: